ajm113/redux-zero/README.md

 ## Actions

-There are tree gotchas with Redux Zero's actions:
+There are three gotchas with Redux Zero's actions:
 - Passing arguments
 - Combining actions
 - Binding actions outside your application scope